kubernetes/enhancements/keps/sig-auth/2799-reduction-of-secret-based-service-account-token/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-- `tracked-since` configmap cannout be created.
+- `kube-apiserver-legacy-service-account-token-tracking` configmap cannout be created.
 - unable to remove unused auto-generated secrets.

 ###### What are other known failure modes?

-- failure to create `tracked-since` config map
+- failure to create `kube-apiserver-legacy-service-account-token-tracking` config map
-  - Detection: check if `tracked-since` exists in `kube-system`
+  - Detection: check if `kube-apiserver-legacy-service-account-token-tracking` exists in `kube-system`
   - Mitigations: there is no impact on existing systems.
   - Diagnostics: check kube-apiserver log.
   - Testing: TBD.